Tukaraq

-Tukaraq is a small village in the eastern Sool region of Somaliland.
+Tukaraq is a small town in the eastern Sool region of Somalia.
 The town is located on the road between Las Anod and Garowe in Las Anod District.
-Somaliland has had effective control there since 2018, but Puntland also has a territorial claim.
+Khatumo State has had effective control there since 2023, but Puntland also has a territorial claim.

-Recent history
+History

 The name "Tukerak" appears in a book published in England in 1951, and its coordinates are given as 8°32′N 47°47′19″E, rather close to today's Las Anod.

 In August 1997, a water project was also implemented in Tukaraq as part of UNICEF's "Las-Anod water project".

 Puntland military base

 In October 2007, Somaliland forces entered Las Anod, previously controlled by Puntland, and the Puntland forces withdrew 50 kilometers east to Tukaraq without a fight.

 On May 30, 2011, Somaliland forces sortied from a base in Maraaga, 5 kilometers from the city of Las Anod, and engaged in battle with Puntland forces in the village of Higladda, 20 kilometers west of Tukaraq.
 And SSC militiamen led by Ahmed Elmi Osman fought with Somaliland forces.
 Local residents said that both Somaliland and Puntland forces were killed, but the leaders of both forces denied it.

 In 2012, the SSC militia established a temporary customs office in Tukaraq.

 In April 2012, Khatumo State forces attacked a Somaliland military base outside Tukaraq, but were repulsed by Somaliland forces.

 In June 2012, Khatumo State forces captured Tukaraq, which was controlled by Puntland forces.
 A few days later, Somaliland forces withdrew the Khatumo forces, but they turned back to their stronghold in Las Anod.
 A few hours later, Puntland forces occupied Tukaraq.
 It is said that on this occasion, the Somaliland forces received a large sum of money at Puntland's request and withdrew the Khatumo army.

 In November 2013, Puntland and Khatumo forces engaged in a battle in northern Tukaraq, which was won by Puntland forces.

 In December 2014, soldiers revolted after the Puntland government failed to pay soldiers facing Somaliland for four months and failed to supply them with oil and other supplies.

 In April 2015, the Puntland government sent a team including an obstetrician to Tukaraq.

 In May 2015, Puntland increased its forces in Tukaraq.